ElektraInitiative/libelektra/src/plugins/mozprefs/autoconfig/README.md

 ## Introduction

-This file explains how Firefox preferences can be manipulated at runtime using Elektra’s intercept open and a custom autoconfig script.
+This file explains how Firefox preferences can be manipulated at run-time using Elektra’s intercept open and a custom autoconfig script.

 ## Basics